 It goes without saying that when content is stored on paper and filed away in filing cabinets, it’s much harder to retrieve what you’re looking for.
-This is why managing content in an ECM is the modern-day standard.
+This is why managing content in a content services platform, such as an ECM, is the modern-day standard.

-When content is digital, it’s easy to search through because it’s sorted and indexed.
-This allows users to search through all content while applying relevant filters so that they see only the most relevant results.
+When content is digital, it’s easy to search because it’s sorted and indexed.
+This allows users to search and filter content to easily sift through the most relevant results.

-Virtual content also has significant gains from a security standpoint, as with an ECM you will be able to limit content visibility according to the user’s level of access.
-This means that they will only be able to search through content that is available to them.
+Virtual content also has significant gains from a security standpoint, as with an ECM you will be able to limit content visibility according to the user’s level of access, meaning they will only be able to search content available to them.

-So, what are the expectations of virtual content within an ECM system?
+So, what are the expectations of virtual content within content services platforms?

 3. Is your content secure?

-One of the key objectives of enterprise content management is to enforce robust security controls around content flowing throughout your organisation.
+One of the key objectives of content services is to enforce robust security controls around content flowing throughout your organisation.

-In fact, the biggest threat to security is human error - for example, if a staff member prints a confidential document and leaves it lying on their desk!
+In fact, the biggest threat to security is human error - for example, if a remote staff member prints a confidential document from an unsecured home printer!